Saptagram

-Saptagram (colloquially called Satgaon) was a major port, the chief city and sometimes capital of southern Bengal, in ancient and medieval times, the location presently being in the Hooghly district in the Indian state of West Bengal.
+Saptagram (colloquially called Satgaon) was an ancient major port, the chief city and sometimes capital of southern Bengal, in ancient and medieval times of Bengal, the location presently being in the Hooghly district in the Indian state of West Bengal.
 It is about 4 km from Bandel, a major rail junction.
 By the early twentieth century, the place had dwindled to a group of insignificant huts.
 The port had to be abandoned because of the silting up and consequent drying of the Saraswati River.

 Etymology

 The word Saptagram means seven villages.
 These are identified as Bansberia, Kristapur, Basudebpur, Nityanandapur, Sibpur, Sambachora and Baladghati.